April 20, 2017

 I’ve been mediating and training in conflict resolution for over 25 years, finding, like many others, great fulfillment and purpose in my work.
 While my devotion to mediation has grown in that time, I’ve found that working as an ombudsman has allowed me to expand my mediation skills in an entirely new and challenging way.

-My work as an ombudsman began in 1995, when I completed “Ombuds 101” with the International Ombudsman Association.
+My work as an ombuds began in 1995, when I completed “Ombuds 101” (now called “Foundations of Organizational Ombudsman Practice”) with the International Ombudsman Association.
 Ombuds 101 gives academics, administrators, mediators, and others information on how to set up and execute an effective ombuds office.
 Since then, I have served as a “classical” ombudsman as chair of NE-ACR’s Ombudsman Service and as an external “organizational” ombudsman with a private company in Boston.

 While Wikipedia may not always be a perfect source of information, the online free encyclopedia offers the following helpful description of the two ombuds models, classical and organizational.
 “The organizational ombudsman role has evolved from ‘classical’ ombudsman roots,” the website says.
 “The classical ombudsman appeared in Sweden in the early 1800s as an independent high-level public official responsible to the parliament or legislature and appointed by constitutional or legislative provisions to monitor the administrative activities of government.
 It is, however, also the case that the organizational ombudsman role has been frequently been “re-invented” by employers who did not know of the classical ombudsman but valued the attributes of the (function).
 The concept has been widely implemented and has been spread around the globe.”